mangelats/FPGUI/README.md

 ------
 This is an library for ActionScript 3 and [FlashPunk] that allows to make a GUI for games easily.

-Two ways to create a UI
+Features
 ------
-You can directly call the diferent components like Buttons or a Textfield, or you can make and import skins that allows you to make sure every component is as you wanted.

 ### Call directly the component
+You can call components directly.

 ``` actionscript
 [Embed(source = "normal_button.png")]
 private const NORMAL:Class;